SwiftThemes/EAA/readme.txt

-=== Easy AdSense Ad Manager For WordPress #EAA ===
+=== Easy AdSense Ads Manager ===
 Contributors: Gandham
 Donate link: https://swiftthemes.com/donate
-Tags: AdSense, Ad Manager, Ad Injection, Ad Inserter, In-Post Ads, Analytics Scripts, Header Scripts, Footer Scripts, Home Page Ads, Scripts Manager, Advertising, amp, ad injection,ads, ad, ad inserter, ad injection, ads manager, ad widget, adrotate, advertise, advertisements, advertising, adverts, advert, amazon, banner, banners, buysellads, chitika, clickbank, dfp, doubleclick, google dfp, monetization, widget
+Tags: AdSense, AMP Ads Manager, AMP Ad Injection, Ad Inserter, In-Post Ads, Analytics Scripts, Header Scripts, Footer Scripts, Home Page Ads, Scripts Manager, Advertising, amp, ad injection,ads, ad, ad inserter, ad injection, ads manager, ad widget, adrotate, advertise, advertisements, advertising, adverts, advert, amazon, banner, banners, buysellads, chitika, clickbank, dfp, doubleclick, google dfp, monetization, widget
 Requires at least: 3.0
-Tested up to: 4.7.4
+Tested up to: 4.8
 Stable tag: trunk
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The QUICKEST and most INTUITIVE Ads Manager to inject Google AdSense and other ads into your website with live preview.
-Google AMP ready ad injection.
+The QUICKEST & MOST INTUITIVE AdSense Ad Manager with AMP support to inject Google AdSense & other ads into your site.
+Ad Insertion with live preview.

 == Description ==

-If you are looking for an ad inserter plugin for WordPress for placing AdSense ads on your blog, you have come to the right place.
+If you are looking for an ad insertion plugin for WordPress for placing AdSense ads on your blog, you have come to the right place.
-This is the best Google AdSense plugin for injecting AdSense ads into WordPress.
+This is the best Google AdSense plugin for injecting AdSense ads and other ads into WordPress.

 **Easy AdSense Ads Manager For WordPress** is an **AMP ready** complete ad management and scripts solution for your blog.
 Unlike other plugins out there, this integrates right into the WordPress **customizer** to give you instant preview of the ads you injected.